 If you are cooking Shrimp for a curry or in something saucy, then be sure to cook it separately as he shouldn’t be given any spicy or seasoned Shrimp.
 So fresh, plain, cooked Shrimp is the only type that we would recommend you feed your pup.

 What Parts Can They Eat?

 Just like us humans, dogs should only eat the fleshy muscular tails.
 Be sure to remove the head and the shell.
 These parts are sharp and can irritate his digestive tract and can sometimes cause choking.

 Once you are left with the fleshy tail, ensure that you cook it thoroughly.
 Check that it is completely cooked through until it is pink in color, and slightly opaque.

 How Much Shrimp Can Dogs Eat?

 Half a cup of Shrimp every week is suitable for most dogs.
 You can alter this slightly according to your dog’s weight.
 While Shrimp is low in fats and calories, it is high in cholesterol.
 It’s best to be served as an occasional treat rather than in every meal.

 Thankfully, and without getting too technical here, the cholesterol found in Shrimp is the healthier version of cholesterol.
 This can be quite beneficial for his cardiac system.
 This is another reason why Shrimp can be enjoyed in moderation.

 Is Shrimp Beneficial for Dogs?

 Just like most shellfish, it is full of Omega 3 fatty acids, which are also good for the cardiac system, as well as promoting healthy skin and coat.
-It also includes a variety of nutrients such as Astaxanthin, Selenium, Copper, Zinc, and vitamins B6, A and E, albeit in small amounts.
+It also includes a variety of nutrients such as Astaxanthin, Selenium, Copper, Zinc, and vitamins B6, A, and E, albeit in small amounts.
 In addition to these, and the above protein and energy benefits, the main nutrients found in Shrimp include: